yaroslavx/turborepo-modulefederation/README.md

 # Turborepo starter

-This is an official pnpm starter turborepo.
+This is an official npm starter turborepo.

 ## What's inside?

-This turborepo uses [pnpm](https://pnpm.io) as a package manager.
+This turborepo uses [npm](https://www.npmjs.com/) as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages